Drug crimes lawyer in Johnson County, MO.

 - Harm your career and any future employment prospects.

-- A tarnished reputation in your Johnson County, MO personal and professional circles.
+- Hurting your reputation within your Johnson County, MO community.

 - Impacting your eligibility for professional licenses or certifications.

-Drug Crimes Lawyer in Johnson County, MO: Understanding Missouri’s Drug Schedules and Penalties
+Drug Crimes Lawyer in Johnson County, MO: Missouri’s Controlled Substances & Penalties

 - Schedule I: Drugs with no accepted medical use and a high potential for abuse, such as heroin, LSD, MDMA, hallucinogenic mushrooms, and other hallucinogens.
 These carry the harshest penalties.